lassebunk/err/README.md

 end
 ```

+If you don't use Rails, you can do this anywhere in your application setup, as long as the service gems are loaded in advance.

-To remove a service, you just remove its Ruby gem from the *Gemfile*.
+To remove a service, just remove its Ruby gem from the *Gemfile*.
 You can leave the config if you wish, so you can use it at a later time.
 It won't get called if the service's Ruby gem isn't available.

-### In Rails projects

 ## Defaults